 Multi-trade shops or owners who care about which level of crew goes on which call benefit from CrewConductor's trade-specialty system.
 FieldPulse leaves that to manual notes.

-Recurring-service shops save hours at month-end with one-click batch invoicing on CrewConductor Pro+.
+Recurring-service shops save hours at month-end with one-click batch invoicing on CrewConductor — included on every plan, even the $49 Starter.
 FieldPulse pushes this to higher tiers.

 FieldPulse has been around longer and has a deeper integration ecosystem (deeper QuickBooks sync, more native mobile features).
 If those are dealbreakers and your team is small enough that per-user math doesn't sting, FieldPulse is solid.